Last Updated: November 15, 2024

 United States of America

-💰 Compare Michael Buffer's Net Worth
+What Is Michael Buffer's Net Worth?

 Beyond boxing, Buffer's distinctive voice and charismatic stage presence have led to roles in various other arenas, including professional wrestling events, World Series baseball games, NBA Finals games, and even popular television shows and movies.
 His style and catchphrase have made him one of the most recognizable figures in sports entertainment.

-How much does Michael Buffer make to say "Let's get ready to rumble"?
+How much does Michael Buffer make to say, "Let's get ready to rumble"?

 DON EMMERT/AFP/Getty Images